Working long hours in a fast-paced environment.

 - Trusted Nurse Staffing: Where the Health and Wellbeing of Our Nurses Is a Priority

-Why Do Nurses and Stress Go Hand in Hand?
+Why Do Nursing and Stress Go Hand in Hand?

-Stress in the nursing profession became a highlight topic in light of new challenges presented in the healthcare industry with the COVID-19 pandemic.
+Stress in the nursing profession became a highlight topic in light of the challenges presented to the healthcare industry during the COVID-19 pandemic.

-- Dealing with emotional strain, mortality, and grief that comes with caring for ill patients
+- Dealing with the emotional strain, mortality, and grief that come with caring for patients

 - Excessive work-loads due to staff shortages

-- Stigmas around nurses or other healthcare professionals seeking help for mental health
+- The stigma around healthcare professionals seeking help for mental health-related concerns

 - Tiredness and fatigue